tomlukewarden/plant-shop/README.md

 - MONDAY - work on styles of each page within project

-- TUESDAY - finish styles
+- TUESDAY - finish styles (need to extend this)

 - WEDNESDAY - work on basket functionality along with rendering images/pages for the plants